-Spornado Sampler is suitable for virtually any crop that is affected by fungal disease.
+Spornado Sampler can be used for virtually any crop affected by fungal disease.

 Since initial trials in potato crops, Spornado has been tested for a wide array of fungal pathogens including Phytophthora infestans in tomato, Sclerotinia sclerotiorum in canola and ginseng, Fusarium graminearum in wheat and other grains, as well as downy and powdery mildew in grapes.

 Phytophthora infestans causes late blight in potatoes and also infects tomato, eggplant, pepper, and other solanaceous plants.
 The disease is more severe in humid conditions and if left untreated, has the potential to wipe out an entire crop.
 Blight is believed to be responsible for the famous Irish potato famine in the 19th century.

 The disease symptoms include lesions on the stems, leaves, and tubers.
 The infected tubers are also susceptible to secondary infections from other microbes.
 Infected leaves develop dark spots that spread and eventually become brittle, and white mildew will grow on the underside of the leaf in high humidity.